What happens to life insurance when you leave a job? Does your employer end coverage when employment is terminated?

 If you decide to convert to an individual policy, you personally (not your employer) will be entering into a new contract with the insurance company.
 Thus, it is important to keep in mind that you will become responsible for paying the premiums of your individual policy directly to the insurance company.

-ERISA Claims Can Protect Your Life Insurance
+ERISA Claims Can Get Your Death Benefits Paid

 In situations where an ERISA-related problem has occurred, do not delay in seeking our advice.
 There is a short time-frame in which you may bring an ERISA claim, as well as certain other time requirements for notices of appeals and the like.

 Even if years have passed since you have been denied your life insurance benefits, however, not all hope is lost.
 By consulting our attorneys, we may uncover new information regarding your claim that essentially “resets the clock” on that time limit.

 It is rather common for employers to fail to meet their duties to employees regarding their group life insurance policies.
 The Boonswang Law Firm has vast experience in this area.
 For example, recently we got our client beneficiary paid when the insured was approved for long-term disability benefits, and employment was terminated.
 The employer failed to provide the notices required by ERISA and insurance lapsed.
 We had another no-notice case where the employer agreed that they failed to provide the required notice, and approved a posthumous enrollment application for life insurance.
 Our client was paid.